Jguiro09/Portfolio/README.md

 ## Primary Goal
 The goal of this project was to be able to make a portfolio website that we would be able to put our projects in.
 The catch was that the portfolio had to be a responsive website.

-## Why Is A Responsive Website Important?
+## Why A Responsive Website Is Important
 A responsive website will adjust its content to be able to fit on all forms of devices.
 Normally, this would not be a huge deal if everyone looked at websites on their computers, but thats not what the statistics say.

 [**According to perficient, "68.1% of all website visits in 2020 came from mobile devices"**](https://www.perficient.com/insights/research-hub/mobile-vs-desktop-usage)